yumaikas/add-software-license/README.md

 ## Build and install

-Run `jpm build` to create the `spit-mit` executable, and then copy said exectuable on to your path.
+Run `jpm build` to create the `spit-mit` executable in `/build`, and then copy said exectuable on to your path.

+## Running

+Just type `spit-mit` to create a LISCENSE.md file in the current directory